eflglobal/exercise-data-transformation/README.md

   - Attributes with the same name always have the same type/purpose (e.g., `clickCount` is always an integer representing the number of times the person clicked on something).

-Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `Assessmentresponse` model.
+Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `assessmentResponse` model.

 **Feel free to use any language/framework that will allow you to maximize the time spent solving the problem.**